-3.1 In respect of the latest revisions and updated requirements, no consultation was undertaken given the nature of the changes.
+3.1 No consultation was undertaken on this updated version, given the nature of the changes.

-4. Pre-Application Advice and Discretion
+4. Validation and Discretion

-- 4.1 It is extremely difficult to create a "one size fits all" list for all development types and as such the wording of the document allows discretion for the LPA to seek, or not to seek, an information requirement depending on the nature of the development and the site.
-Information requests by the Council in terms of information requested in order to validate applications will be reasonable, having regard to the nature and scale of the proposed development and information requests will relate to matters that it is reasonable to think will be a material consideration in the determination of the application. - 4.2 We would strongly encourage pre-application discussions (See section 7) where you are in any doubt and for complex and major schemes it is recommended you seek pre-application advice in any case.
+- 4.1 It is extremely difficult to create a "one size fits all" list for all development types and as such the wording of the document allows discretion for the Local Planning Authority (LPA) to seek, or not to seek, an information requirement depending on the nature of the development and the site.
+Information requests by the LPA in terms of information requested in order to validate applications will be reasonable, having regard to the nature and scale of the proposed development and information requests will relate to matters that it is reasonable to think will be a material consideration in the determination of the application. - 4.2 The LPA would strongly encourage pre-application discussions (See section 7) where you are in any doubt and for complex and major schemes it is recommended you seek pre-application advice in any case.